rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha-server-upgrade-helm/_index.md

 >
 >       As of release v2.0.8, Rancher supports installation and upgrade by Helm chart, although RKE installs/upgrades are still supported as well.
 If you want to change upgrade method from RKE Add-on to Helm chart, follow this procedure.

+---

+>**Note:** [Let's Encrypt will be blocking cert-manager instances older than 0.8.0 starting November 1st 2019.](https://community.letsencrypt.org/t/blocking-old-cert-manager-versions/98753) In order to upgrade cert-manager to the newer version follow [these instructions.]({{< baseurl >}}/rancher/v2.x/en/cluster-admin/upgrade-cert-manager)

 ## Prerequisites